Modelling Portfolio Photography

 If you're looking to approach a model agent for the first time you'll get a better response using pictures that look like you (on a good day).
 Your look just needs to be fresh and natural.
 Consider using things like freckles to your advantage.
 These can very much be a part of your personal appeal.

 For male models a hair & make up artist is not necessary for a model portfolio shoot.
 Instead I recommend bringing along some hair product and lip balm.
-I also recommend that you drink lots of water and also moisturise your skin well ahead of time.
+Drink lots of water and moisturise your skin well ahead of time.

 For girls who are new to modelling, you simply need enough make up to enhance your look.
 It need only be eyes and lips.
 If you're young and you have good skin you don't even need foundation.
-It's a very different process to something like glamour photography, where you're using make up to make a statement.
 The most common mistake I see most first time models make is using too much make up.

 I recommend staying away from artificial tans, as on camera they can look unnatural (think Tandoori chicken).
 Should you feel confident though, it's best applied 3 days before your shoot.
 A more effective solution however is to allow a make up artist to achieve this look through the use of bronzer, contouring and shading.